-When the temperatures reached a high of just 13 degrees on February 26th, 2019, one cat found a warm place to hide.
+When the temperatures reached a high of just 13 degrees on February 26th, 2019, one cat found a warm, and dangerous place to hide.
 In Baraboo, Wisconsin, the winter season is more often than not, brutal for ALL living creatures.
 Feral and stray cats are left to fend for themselves; not an easy thing to do!
 Many seek refuge in a secret place that provides warmth, protection from the elements and other predators trying to survive.
 With all these features, a car engine compartment is a spot chosen by many.
 Unbeknownst to vehicle’s owner, when the car engine is started, the cats are vulnerably tucked within.
 This “refuge” then turns into a terrifying chamber of horror and mutilation for the stowaways.

 Poor Henry learned this the hard way, losing both ears and almost being decapitated from a car engine!

 It’s sadly not uncommon for the Sauk County Humane Society to receive calls regarding cats injured in cars.
 So when they received the report on the 26th that a cat was found in a car engine, it wasn’t a surprise.
 When they finally laid eyes on Henry though, they knew it wasn’t going to be like any other rescue.
 At first, they believed it to be frostbite all over the poor boy, but upon closer inspection, what they found shocked them.

 When we get a call for help we never know what we will find so we always brace ourselves.
 But in some cases, we are completely unprepared for how bad it is.